pedro-abundio-wang/deep-learning/5 sequence-models/Readme.md

 ### Different types of RNNs
 - So far we have seen only one RNN architecture in which T<sub>x</sub> equals T<sub>Y</sub>.
 In some other problems, they may not equal so we need different architectures.
-- The ideas in this section was inspired by Andrej Karpathy [blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
-Mainly this image has all types:
+- Mainly this image has all types:
   ![](Images/09.jpg)
 - The architecture we have described before is called **Many to Many**.
 - In sentiment analysis problem, X is a text while Y is an integer that rangers from 1 to 5.
 The RNN architecture for that is **Many to One** as in Andrej Karpathy image.